magar-manisha/Git-And-GitHub/README.md

 On Day 2, the focus was on gaining a deeper understanding of Semantic HTML, Accessibility, and styling with CSS and SASS.
 The tasks also included exploring important practices such as Linting and Code Formatting to ensure clean and maintainable code.
 ### Topics Covered
 1. **Semantic HTML**
    Semantic elements in HTML are tags that clearly describe their meaning and purpose.
-Example - header, nav, main, footer, article, section
+Example - header, h1, nav, main, article, section, footer and so on...
    - **Benefits**
    1. Code Readability
    2. Accessibility